Have a question about admissions requirements? Attend LUCOM's next Open House.

 - Organic Chemistry: one year with laboratory (8-10 semester hours/12-15 quarter hours)

 - Four (4) additional science hours are required (Faculty recommend courses in Anatomy, Physiology, Biochemistry, Immunology, Microbiology, or Genetics to enhance the student’s success in medical school) and;

 Recommended courses to prepare for the osteopathic medical curriculum include additional humanities such as literature, philosophy or theology; communication skills such as speech, debate, or drama; additional science courses such as genetics, human physiology, human anatomy, immunology, epidemiology, etc. A course in statistics is highly recommended.

-The applicant should demonstrate a humanistic and service mentality consistent with the mission of the COM as demonstrated by action and involvement in outreach and service events.
+The applicant should demonstrate a humanitarian, service mentality consistent with the mission of the COM as demonstrated by action and involvement in outreach and service events.
 Each applicant’s personal values should be compatible with the Christian mission and environment of Liberty University.